hamidreza004/pacal-compiler/README.md

 ## Install

-Requirements is just python(>3)
+Requirements are just python(>3)

 ## Usage

 ./compile.sh path_to_code.pp

-Result will be store at code.ll
+The result will be store at code.ll

 You can run it using clang, for example : clang code.ll && ./a.out